 Over the next 30 years, the total funded capital programme is \$281 million.

-The Total Funded Capital Programme shown below includes the 10% scope risk and programme delivery adjustment discussed earlier in this Strategy.
+The Total Funded Capital Programme shown in Figures 21 and 22 on page 152 includes the 10% scope risk and programme delivery adjustment discussed earlier in this Strategy.